Escape Behaviour in Dogs

 There are 7 reasons why a dog may feel the need to escape.

 - It may be a sign of separation anxiety if the attempt to escape occurs straight after the owner leaves the premises.

-- The dogs may have a high prey drive and can sense squirrels, rabbits etc on the opposite side of the fence.
+- A dog with a high prey drive will be able to sense squirrels, rabbits, etc on the opposite side of the fence.

 These are recommendations to stop escape behaviour in dogs

-- Make sure the dog is well exercised.
+- It is essential that the dog is well exercised.